 Individuals with technical experience in the field and those interested in the wider medical sciences will find this webinar insightful.
 This event appeals to not just women, but anyone with an interest in equality and fair representation within the medical sciences.

-Automatic captions will be available for this webinar.
-Please note, a certificate of attendance will be provided soon after the event.
-You do not need to request this – only those who attend the webinar live will be eligible.
+Please note, a certificate of attendance will be provided in the coming days.
+You do not need to request this – only those who attended the webinar live will be eligible.

 Meet our experts